hamada-g/blue-lab/docs/wazuh-installation.md

 - The stale default-hostname entry has been removed

 ### Notes
-- Because the Hyper-V VM did not have direct host-file access for the staged MSI, the effective agent installation used a guest-side download path
+- Because the Hyper-V VM did not have direct host-file access for the staged MSI, the effective agent installation used a guest-side download path.
-- The Windows endpoint is now the first monitored agent enrolled into the Blue Lab Wazuh manager
+- The Windows endpoint is now the first monitored agent enrolled into the Blue Lab Wazuh manager.

 ## linux-endpoint-01 Agent Installation